« A gorgeous cello sound, rich and deep » Caroline Rogers, Ludwig van Montréal

 Acclaimed Canadian cellist Noémie Raymond is an artist destined to “leave her mark on posterity through her immense sensitivity and immeasurable talent” (Journal des Citoyens).
 As a chamber musician, soloist and educator, she is a versatile artist whose vibrant, eclectic journey has enriched the world’s musical scenes.

-As a soloist, Noémie has appeared with prestigious orchestras such as the National Arts Centre Orchestra, the Orchestre de la Francophonie, the Agora Orchestra and the Carlos Costas Chamber Orchestra.
-Fall 2024 has featured appearances with the Skagit Symphony and the Orchestre symphonique de Sherbrooke.
+As a soloist, Noémie has shared the stage with prestigious orchestras such as the National Arts Centre Orchestra, the Oakville Symphony, the Skagit Symphony, l’Orchestre symphonique de Sherbrooke, and the Carlos Costas Chamber Orchestra.

 « Her overflowing musicality and intense expressivity are sure to make her a crowd favorite»